British Antarctic Expedition, 1907-1909

-Shackleton's second trip to Antarctica, the first where he was leader and his second attempt at the South Pole.
+Shackleton's second trip to Antarctica, his first as leader and his second attempt to reach the South Pole.

 Ernest Shackleton led his first expedition to Antarctica on the Nimrod.
 One of the objectives of the journey was to reach the South Pole.
 It was the second time that he tried, the first being with Robert Scott on the Discovery expedition in 1902.
 On that occasion he had come to within 480 miles of the Pole, this time the distance reduced, but it was still to remain an elusive goal for Shackleton.

 In the summer of 1900, Shackleton had volunteered for the National Antarctic Expedition that Robert Falcon Scott was in the process of arranging.
 He was accepted as third lieutenant in charge of holds, stores, provisions and deep sea water analysis and left on this expedition in 1901, the Discovery expedition.

 This was not a successful voyage for Shackleton as he became ill with scurvy and though wanting to remain in the south had to be taken back home earlier than he wished on the relief ship Morning.

 Shackleton was chosen to be leader of an expedition to leave for Antarctica in 1907 aboard the ship Nimrod, not the first choice of ship, but as in many Antarctic expeditions, one forced by the available budget.
 The Nimrod sailed initially for New Zealand on August 7th 1907.

 From New Zealand, the Nimrod was towed by another vessel the Koonya in order to save coal that would be used at a great rate once the ship met pack ice.
 Douglas Mawson an Australian geologist had secured a place on the expedition and the subsequent journey to the South magnetic pole.
 On January 14th 1908, the an iceberg was sighted for the first time, shortly afterwards the Koonya cast her line off and the Nimrod sailed free and was now on her own.